-The latter issue is quite worrisome as school and college textbooks (to say nothing of newspapers and TV shows) are usually very careless in their choice of map projections.
-This is unfortunate, as maps make powerful and long-lasting visual images; a wrongly presented map could permanently distort one's view of the world (however, this very argument was also used as misleading and myopical propaganda).
+The latter issue is quite worrisome as school and college textbooks, to say nothing of newspapers and TV shows, are often careless in their choice of map projections.
+This is unfortunate, as maps make powerful and long-lasting visual images; a wrongly presented map could permanently distort one's view of the world (however, this very argument has also been used as misleading and myopical propaganda).

 As a classical example, Mercator's projection, an extremely powerful tool in the proper context, is frequently — and sadly — used for wall maps and popular illustration, where its conformality is useless and areal ratios misleading.

 In the conventional aspect of Mercator's projection, surface stretching increases quickly but continuously to infinity towards the poles.
-Even Greenland's northern half looks much broader than the southern one - this projection preserves shapes but only locally.
-In contrast, Mollweide's elliptical projection shows the correct size proportion between all map features.
+Even Greenland's northern half looks much broader than the southern one — this projection preserves shapes but only locally.
+In contrast, Mollweide's elliptical projection shows the correct size proportion between all portions of the map.

 An equal-area (also called equivalent, equiareal or authalic) projection preserves areal relationships; in other words, given any two regions A and B on the Earth and the corresponding regions A' and B' on an equal-area map, the surface ratios A/A' and B/B' are identical (A and B need not have the same shape; shapes A and A' will probably be different).

 An equal-area projection is not necessarily equidistant; in fact, in order to preserve area, at any point the scale distortion in a given direction must be the inverse of the scale distortion in the orthogonal direction.
-For instance, along the Equator in the conventional aspect of Mollweide's projection the horizontal scaling factor is slightly less than 1, and slightly above 1 in the vertical direction; the net effect is making the continents a bit too slender.
+For instance, in the conventional aspect of Mollweide's projection the horizontal scale is slightly too low along the Equator, and slightly too high in the vertical direction: the net effect is making the continents a bit too slender.

 Although Mercator's projection makes Africa (one of the largest continents, 29,800,000 km²) and Greenland (the largest island, 2,175,600 km²) apparently similar in size, an area-preserving projection shows their true area ratio — about 13.7 : 1 — much more clearly.

 Nevertheless, in life few things come for free, and cartography is no exception.
-The Mollweide projection, like many equal-area designs, pays a heavy toll in the form of shearing, especially noticeably in high latitudes or far from the central meridian.
-Although Greenland is not especially affected in the equatorial aspect centered on the Greenwich meridian, it shows much better - and still with correct area - after recentering in an oblique aspect.
-To be fair, an equivalently recentered Mercator map avoids much of the area stretching of the original, and presents Greenland with better shape than the Mollweide version, which noticeably stretches vertical scale near the projection center - yet another evidence that, whatever strong or weak points of a projection may be, their relevance is definitely influenced by the mapped area of interest.
+The Mollweide projection, like many equal-area designs, pays a heavy toll in the form of shearing, especially noticeable in high latitudes or far from the central meridian.
+Although Greenland is not especially affected in the equatorial aspect centered on the Greenwich meridian, it appears much better — and still with correct area — after recentering in an oblique aspect.
+To be fair, an equivalently recentered Mercator map avoids much of the area stretching of the original, and presents Greenland with better shape than the Mollweide version, which noticeably stretches vertical scale along the projection's central line.
+Yet another evidence that, whatever strong or weak points of a projection may be, their relevance is definitely influenced by the mapped area of interest.